Patricia Cornwell

 Patricia Cornwell (born Patricia Carroll Daniels; June 9, 1956) is an American crime writer.
 She is known for her best-selling novels featuring medical examiner Kay Scarpetta, of which the first was inspired by a series of sensational murders in Richmond, Virginia, where most of the stories are set.
 The plots are notable for their emphasis on forensic science, which has influenced later TV treatments of police work.
-Cornwell has also initiated new research into the Jack the Ripper killings, incriminating the popular British artist Walter Sickert.
-Her books have sold more than 100 million copies.
+Cornwell has also accused Walter Sickert of carrying out the Jack the Ripper killings; Sickert is not considered a serious suspect by most who study the case, and strong evidence shows he spent most of 1888 outside the UK and was in France at the time of most of the Ripper murders.
+Her books have sold more than 120 million copies.

 Early life

 A descendant of abolitionist and writer Harriet Beecher Stowe, Cornwell was born on June 9, 1956, in Miami, Florida, second of three children, to Marilyn (née Zenner) and Sam Daniels.
 Her father was one of the leading appellate lawyers in the United States and served as a law clerk to Supreme Court Justice Hugo Black.
 Cornwell later traced her own motivations in life to the emotional abuse she says she suffered from her father, who walked out on the family on Christmas Day 1961.
 She has said, "He was on his deathbed.
 We knew it was the last time we were seeing each other; he grabbed my brother's hand and mouthed 'I love you,' but he never touched me.
 All he did was write on a legal pad 'How's work?'"

 In 1961, Marilyn left with three children in tow and moved to Montreat, North Carolina.
 Ruth Bell Graham, wife of the evangelist Billy Graham took the wayward family in and arranged for Cornwell and her brothers, Jim and John, to be raised by Lenore and Manfred Saunders, who had recently returned from Africa.
 Marilyn Daniels, suffering from severe depression, was hospitalized.
 Cornwell turned to Ruth Bell Graham as an authority figure, and it was she who noticed that Cornwell's talent lay in writing and encouraged her literary efforts.
-A bright student, a capable cartoonist, and a talented athlete on the tennis court, Cornwell attended King College in Bristol, Tennessee briefly before transferring to Davidson College on a tennis scholarship (which she later rejected), from where she graduated in 1979 with a B.A. in English.
+A bright student, a capable cartoonist, and a talented athlete on the tennis court, Cornwell attended King College in Bristol, Tennessee briefly before transferring to Davidson College on a tennis scholarship (which she later rejected), from which she graduated in 1979 with a B.A. in English.